nummacway/gb300/README.md

 ### Super Nintendo Entertainment System

-With the arcade removed, the SNES is the only other system where games can have a bad performance.
-However, the SNES a lot less issues than the GBA.
+With the arcade removed, the SNES and GBA are the only two systems where games can have a bad performance.
+However, the SNES has a lot less issues than the GBA.

 Final Knockout does work on the GB300.
-It was broken on the SF2000 because the bytes from `0xA8000` to `0xBFFFF` of the .zsf file were replaced with unknown data.
+It was broken on the SF2000 because the bytes from `0xA8000` to `0xBFFFF` of the .zsf file were replaced with unidentified data.

 Compared to the SF2000, the following file is missing:
 * `手柄测试.zsf`